 Change in nipple appearance

-If your cat is pregnant, you’ll see pink nipples poking out from underneath her fur.
-You’ll also notice that her nipples look swollen and rosier than usual.
+If your cat is pregnant, you’ll see pink (or otherwise pigmented) nipples poking out from underneath her fur.
+You may also notice that as her pregnancy progresses, her nipples may look swollen and rosier than usual.
 Breeders refer to the color change as a process known as “pinking up.”

 Swollen abdomen